AdobeDocs/support-resources.en/help/adobe-success-portal/technical-persona/support-and-insights/manage-findings-adobe-success-portal.md

 title: Manage findings in the [!DNL Adobe Success] portal
 description: This guide explains how to access, interpret, and act on findings in the [!DNL Adobe Success] Portal to help you proactively manage product performance, security, and functionality risks.
 ---
-# Manage findings in the Adobe Success portal
+# Manage findings in the [!DNL Adobe Success] portal

 This guide explains how to access, interpret, and act on findings in the [!DNL Adobe Success] portal to help you proactively manage product performance, security, and functionality risks.